Mjz86/c_colon/mcc.md

 these don't really mean anything to the compiler , the are not  relevant to ODR ( the declaration is allowed to not include these while  the definition may) in c colon ,( not even used in the ABI hash), however E colon can put these, to allow the context-type to be implicitly changed via reflection to reflect that functions intent for example  debug(std::debug::obfuscated) to do debugging in release or debug(std::debug::unwind) , to debug during unwind.

-- none(default on dynamic calls or declared non visible symbols): not having anything fancy at all.
+- none(in terms of purity,default on dynamic calls or declared non visible symbols): not having anything fancy at all.

 - synth( the implicit is default on static definitions):